 Practice behaviors.
 Nurses’ behaviors will be assessed using the Behaviors dimension (15 items) of the Gay Affirmative Practice Scale (GAP), [70] which considers clinicians’ behaviors with clients in clinical settings.
 Nurses will be asked to rate the frequency of engaging in each behavior presented in the 15 items in the context of their work with gay and lesbian parents at the MCHCs.
 Ratings will be on a 5-point scale, ranging from 1 (never) to 5 (always).
 Sample items include ‘I verbalize that a gay/lesbian orientation is as healthy as a heterosexual orientation’ and ‘I inform clients about gay affirmative resources in the community’.
 Higher scores reflect more affirmative practice with gay and lesbian clients.
-The questionnaire will be translated into Hebrew
+The questionnaire will be translated into Hebrew.

 Data Analysis

 First, an exploratory factor analysis (EFA) with principal component extraction and varimax rotation will be performed to determine the factor structure of the Behaviors dimension of the GAP scale [70].
 The number of factors will be estimated via parallel analysis, Velicer’s minimum average partial test [71], and the scree plot.
 Reliability analysis will be calculated using Cronbach's α.
-Then, data will be described using ranges, means and standard deviations for continuous variables and frequencies and percentages for categorical data.
+Data will be described using ranges, means, and standard deviations for continuous variables and frequencies and percentages for categorical data.
 Non-normal continuous variables will be transformed.
 Additionally, associations between continuous variables will be examined via zero-order correlations.
-For associations between dichotomous and continuous variables, independent samples t-tests will be conducted.
-Lastly, hierarchical multiple regression analysis will be conducted in four steps in order to examine which variables predict nurses’ behaviors.
+Independent sample t-tests will be conducted to determine associations between dichotomous and continuous variables.
+Finally, hierarchical multiple regression analysis will be conducted in four steps to examine which variables predict nurses’ behaviors.
 In step 1, socio-demographic variables will be entered.
 In step 2, professional characteristics will be entered.
 In step 3, LG-related variables will be entered.
 In the final step, knowledge about homosexuality, attitudes toward LG parenting, and skills competency measures will be entered.
-Note, that variance inflation factor (VIF) values will be examined to check for multicollinearity issues.
+Variance inflation factor (VIF) values will be examined to check for multicollinearity issues.
 Data will be analyzed using IBM SPSS statistics version 29 with an alpha level set to .05 (two-tailed) for all statistical tests.

 C. 2.
 2 Qualitative Research Component

 As noted above, another aim of the proposed study is to give voice to both the healthcare experiences of LG parents within MCHCs and the experiences of MCHC nurses who assist them.
-We will, therefore, use a phenomenological approach, which focuses on the meanings ascribed by a particular group of people to the experience under study [72].
+Therefore, a phenomenological approach will be used, which focuses on the meanings ascribed by a particular group of people to the experience under study [72].

 Sample and procedure

 MCHCs nurses.
-The sample will consist of 40 nurses (5 nurses from each of the 7 districts under the Ministry of Health’s MCHCs and 5 nurses from the Tel-Aviv-Jaffa Municipality’ MCHCs).
-As mentioned in the subsection C.2.1., the District Nurses will send all the MCHCs’ nurses a letter outlining the study's objectives and significance.
+The sample will consist of 40 female nurses (5 nurses from each of the 7 districts under the Ministry of Health’s MCHCs and 5 nurses from the Tel-Aviv-Jaffa Municipality’s MCHCs).
+As stated in subsection C.2.1., the District Nurses will send all the MCHCs’ nurses a letter outlining the study's objectives and significance.
 This letter will also outline the objectives and significance of the qualitative component of the proposed study, inviting nurses to participate in either or both the quantitative and qualitative parts of the study.
 The nurses who agree to participate in the qualitative study will be instructed to contact the research coordinator via email or phone.
 Efforts will be made to include nurses from various religions and different levels of religiosity in the study.